ryan-berger/ryan-berger.github.io/content/posts/queens.md

 After proving to myself that this worked via manually inputting Queens games, it was time to put it to the test: getting the world record on LinkedIn's Queens.
-SAT solvers are slow in the worst case, but it turns out that most problems aren't the worst case and Z3 solves this blazingly fast.
+SAT solvers are slow in the worst case, but it turns out that most problems aren't the worst case and CVC5 solves this blazingly fast.

-It took some work to get a Firefox extension up and running with a small Python API to ferry the puzzle/solution to and from Z3 (wish I could say it was using Z3-wasm, but I had many [issues](https://github.com/Z3Prover/z3/issues/7556)), and I had it working.
+It took some work to get a Firefox extension up and running with a small [Python API](https://github.com/ryan-berger/queens/blob/master/main.py) to ferry the puzzle/solution to and from CVC5 (wish I could say it was using Z3-wasm, but I had many [issues](https://github.com/Z3Prover/z3/issues/7556)), and I had it working.

 And I'm proud to report, that it did it 🎉

-I have become the conduit through which Z3 has proven itself smarter than 99% of CEOs and 99% of my fellow University of Utah alums.
+I have become the conduit through which CVC5 has proven itself smarter than 99% of CEOs and 99% of my fellow University of Utah alums.

 {{<rawhtml>}}